 I’m a postdoctoral researcher in the Crockett Lab at the Yale Department of Psychology.
 I received my PhD in social psychology at New York University with professors Yaacov Trope and Jay Van Bavel, and was a Fellow at Harvard University with professor Dan Gilbert.
 My interests center on how people assess and influence their surroundings, including how they decide between right and wrong, compare themselves to others, evaluate people’s behavior, and explore new spaces.

-Recently I have been working with the nonprofit organization More in Common to apply the insights of social science to help bridge political divides.
+Recently I have been working with the nonprofit organization More in Common to use the insights of social science to bridge political divides.
 Our research report, which finds an “Exhausted Majority” in the American electorate, has been featured in such outlets as The New York Times, The New Yorker, The Atlantic, The Washington Post, The Financial Times, The Miami Herald, NPR, BBC, and CNN.
-In October 2018 I gave a half-hour interview about the research on C-SPAN’s Washington Journal.
+In October 2018 I gave a half-hour interview about the research on C-SPAN’s Washington Journal, and in November I authored an accompanied opinion piece about the work in the New York Times.

 While I have always been fascinated by life’s “Big Questions”—about consciousness, morality, knowledge, human nature, etc.—one in particular has moved me since the beginning: What is the nature of reality?
 Unfortunately for us humans, the instrument we must use to answer this question—the brain—is nothing more than a bundle of neurons, perched atop our bodies like a bowling ball on a candlepin.
 We are geared toward sex and survival, not truth and accuracy.
 It’s like peering out at the night sky through a telescope with a distorted lens: to understand what you are looking at, you first have to see how the glass is bent.